ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/typography.rst

 .. method:: encode_email($email[, $title = ''[, $anchor = TRUE ]])

-  This function encodes email addresses with Javascript, to assist in prevention of email harvesting by bots.::
+  This method encodes email addresses with Javascript, to assist in prevention of email harvesting by bots.::

       $str = "brett.bretterson@example.com";